Glacier Hills School of Arts and Science Fourth Grade

 Bridges in Mathematics is a full elementary school math curriculum that provides many of the tools, strategies, and materials teachers need to implement the NCTM standards.
 Developed with initial support from the National Science Foundation, Bridges offers a unique blend of problem solving and skill building in a clearly articulated program that moves through each grade level with common models, teaching strategies, and objectives.
 A Bridges classroom features a combination of whole-group, small-group, and independent activities.
 Lessons incorporate increasingly complex visual models - seeing, touching, working with manipulatives, and sketching ideas - to create pictures in the mind's eye that helps learners invent, understand, and remember mathematical ideas.
 By encouraging students to explore, test, and justify their reasoning, the curriculum facilitates the development of mathematical thinking.

-We’re looking forward to weeks of fun with rocks and minerals!
+We are looking forward to many weeks of exciting investigations with energy and